-A course designed to examine counterpoint, with emphasis on the 18th century.
+A course designed to examine chromatic harmony and modulation.
+The course also will introduce counterpoint, with emphasis on the 18th century.
 Included will be analysis, transcription and composition.
-Sight-singing and ear training are also a regular part of this course.
-Meet four hours weekly.
+Sightsinging and ear training are also a regular part of this course.
+Meet four hours weekly including MUS 204L Musicianship III Lab.
 Prerequisite: Minimum grade of C in MUS 203.